-Now we have to identify the fonts we are going to use and how we are going to deliver them to the end user.
+Now we have to identify the fonts we will use and how we will deliver them to the end user.

-When a designer wants to use a new font in Illustrator, Photoshop, etc. they will simply install it on their computer.
-It’s obviously not a reasonable proposition to ask our website visitors to install fonts so they can see our site in all its glory so we must package them with our website.
+When designers want to use a new font in Illustrator, Photoshop, etc., they will install it on their computer.
+It’s obviously not a reasonable proposition to ask our website, visitors to install fonts so they can see our site in all its glory, so we must package them with our website.

 Computer Fonts are not Web Fonts

-The fonts that a designer installs on their computer via font library files are not the same files we can use in a website to send to end user.
 I can always tell I am working with a print designer when they package up the font files for me.
-So in order to find fonts for web use we must look online or convert desktop fonts to web fonts.
+So in order to find fonts for web use, we must look online or convert desktop fonts to web fonts.

-Like it seems with all things ‘computers’ there are open source versions and there are licensed versions.
-Licensed fonts are those that you have to pay for and open source fonts are those that developers can use free of charge.
+As it seems with all things “computers,” there are open-source versions, and there are licensed versions.
+Licensed fonts are those that you have to pay for, and open-source fonts are those that developers can use free of charge.